chuyangliu/snake/docs/algorithms.md

 The state vector for the Snake game has two parts.
 The first part is the **global state vector**, which stores the contents of each point on the map.
 Each point has 4 types of contents-snake head, snake body, empty and food.
 As this is a discrete feature, we can binarize it so that each point can be represented as an integer vector of length 4.
 One and only one element in the vector is 1, indicating the corresponding type of the point, while the other three elements are 0.
 Under our game settings, the global state vector can be thought as an 8\*8\*4 image.

-The second part is the **local state vector**, which tells the snakes its surrounding situation.
+The second part is the **local state vector**, which tells the snake its surrounding situation.
 The vector contains 3 values (0 or 1), indicating whether the point in front/left/right of the snake head is dangerous (i.e., wall or body in the direction).

 <a id="markdown-actions" name="actions"></a>
 #### Actions